 Where can I get support and advice for studying with disabilities?

 Please contact the international student coordinators.
-They will get in touch with the right department at the University of Rennes 1.
+They will get in touch with the adequate department at the University of Rennes 1.

 What is the grading system?

 At IGR-IAE Rennes, as more generally in France, we use a 0-20 scale to report all the grades.
 The grading scales goes from the bottom grade, 0 points (extremely disastrous performances or “no show” to the top grade, 19-20 points for an outstanding performance (rarely awarded).
 10 is the passing grade (10-11 C, 12-14 B, 15-16 A, 17-20 A+).
 Grades from 0 to 9,9 will fail and lead to re-sit exams (also called second sessions).

 Do I have to do an internship as part of my studies?

 In order to validate their diploma, our students must do a professional experience (internship or job) as of April.
 Students are accompanied by the program director and by the Internship and Career Office, with internship offers, advice to adapt their CV to the job and internship search in France.

 How much do textbooks cost?